 Principles of Performance Testing

-Let’s take a look on the following principles of performance testing.
+Let’s take a look at the following principles of performance testing.

-ISTQB Foundation Level Performance Testing syllabus recommends the books which provide a solid background to the principles and practical aspects of performance testing.
+ISTQB Foundation Level Performance Testing syllabus recommends the books that provide a solid background to the principles and practical aspects of performance testing.
 The books are:

 Testing types in Performance Testing

-We’ve discussed what are the principles of Performance Testing.
-We know what is Performance testing and what are its principles.
-In this section we will talk about the principal testing types used in performance testing include static testing and dynamic testing.
+We’ve discussed what the principles of Performance Testing are.
+We know what performance testing is and what its principles are.
+In this section, we will talk about the principal testing types used in performance testing, including static testing and dynamic testing.

 Static Testing

 Static testing activities are even more important for performance testing than for functional testing.
 It’s because a lot of critical performance defects are introduced in the architecture and design of the system.
-We can introduce these defects by misunderstandings or a lack of knowledge by the designers and architects.
+We can introduce these defects by misunderstandings or a lack of knowledge on the part of the designers and architects.
 We can introduce them because of requirements that did not adequately capture the response time, throughput, etc.

 Dynamic Testing